ThingPulse/esp8266-plane-spotter-color/README.md

 This is the repository of the ESP8266 Plane Spotter Color.
 It downloads data from web APIs and displays aircrafts close to your location on a map.

+## Features
+* Beautiful startup splash screen
+* Automatic geo location by using WiFi scanning.
+List of visible SSIDs identifies your location
+* Automatic download of JPEGs from MapQuest
+* Detailed information about the nearest aircraft
+* Flight track: last 20 waypoints per aircraft displayed

+## Known Issues
+* Flickering with every update: not enough memory for frame/ double buffering
+* Sometimes waypoints get lost

 ## Hardware Requirements

 This project was built for the following hardware: